 -Nadine Noky, Army Veteran & Founder of Lady Brigade

 What Would You Want the Public to Know About Veterans?
 November 07 2015

 This November, Nadine Noky, the founder of Lady Brigade, will be speaking publicly about her military experience and what it means for her to be a veteran.
 However, she knows that she is only one person within a vast community of brave women and men, all of whom have varying degrees of experiences and thoughts that are equally, if not more, important than her own.
 Her goal during this November and moving forward is to share the voices of other veterans and to give every veteran an opportunity to be heard.

 If there is one thing you could share about being a veteran, what would it be?

-Email your response to: firstname.lastname@example.org along with your name, branch of service, years of service (feel free to submit a photo too!)
-(Example: Jane Smith, US Army 2002-2007) and Ms. Noky will work to make all your comments heard this November.
+Email your response to: firstname.lastname@example.org along with your name, branch of service, and years of service (feel free to submit a photo too!)-- (Example: Jane Smith, US Army 2002-2007).
+Ms. Noky will work to make all your comments heard this November.

 *** Please note, by submitting an email response, you are agreeing to share your comments publicly and Lady Brigade may use your email submission for future blogs, articles, and publications that relate to sharing veteran experiences.